 Overview

-Regency Robotics workshops introduce students ages 8–12 to robotics through structured, hands-on learning stations hosted at Regency Park Library.
-The program is designed to support recurring library STEM events using reusable materials and documented station guides.
+Regency Robotics workshops introduce students ages 8–12 to robotics through structured, hands-on engineering activities hosted at Regency Park Library.
+The program is designed to support recurring library STEM workshops using reusable activity stations, standardized implementation resources, and trained student volunteers.

 Workshop Structure

-The workshop is organized into rotating activity stations so students can explore multiple robotics challenges during a single session.
+The workshop is organized into rotating activity stations so studets can explore multiple robotics challenges during a single session.

 Volunteer Leadership

-High school robotics students support the workshop by guiding participants through each activity station.
+High school robotics students support the workshop by mentor participants throughout each activity station.

 Volunteer responsibilities include: